 You can learn more about the CAFÉ directive here.

-As mentioned above, buildings in all sectors must comply with the legislations to ensure that indoor air pollution is minimised and health is protected.
+As mentioned above, buildings in all sectors must comply with the legislation to ensure that indoor air pollution is minimised and health is protected.
 In order to meet the requirements and prevent exceeding the threshold for each pollutant, developers, planners, and mechanical consultants must have measures in place.

 Air filtration systems provide a solution to reducing indoor air pollution as they can deliver long-term NOx mitigation and they can also remove particulate matter from the indoor air.

 At AAC Eurovent, we offer a comprehensive range of high-performance carbon filters that are designed to deliver measurable nitric oxide and nitrogen dioxide removal from the ambient air quality.
 Our carbon filter systems come with a G3 particulate filter as standard and it can also be upgraded to remove particular matter (PM 2.5 and PM 10) from the air.

 For hotel and student accommodation projects where space is limited, we also offer low-profile AAC NITROSORB filter systems which have been independently MCERTS tested and are suitable for new build or retrofit schemes.

 Whether you have a commercial, educational, industrial, or residential building, we can provide a bespoke solution that takes care of your indoor air pollution reduction needs.